QMonkey/monkey-vim/README.md

 ```
 Ctrl+]  Jump to the definition of the keyword under the cursor
-g]      Like "Ctrl+]", but need to choose one tag to jump
+g]      Like “Ctrl+]”, but need to choose one tag to jump
 ```

 #### 1.10 Fold